GPG Mail hidden settings

 defaults read org.gpgtools.gpgmail

-The default security method is only selected if you a key/certificate for the sender mail address.
+The default security method is only selected if a key or certificate for the sender email address and the recipient exists.

-By default OpenPGP is used, but you can change that with the following defaults command
+OpenPGP is the default but you can switch to S/MIME by applying the following command

 Set OpenPGP as default security method